STEP 4: Checking For Trouble Codes

 On the 2002 1.8L Nissan Sentra, testing the crankshaft and camshaft position sensors is fairly easy.
 The only tricky part is accessing the crankshaft position sensor as you have to remove the air cleaner assembly from the engine to access the connector from the top of the engine.

 To test the camshaft and crankshaft position sensors, I followed the instructions in these two tutorials:

 - How To Test The Camshaft Position Sensor (2000-2002 1.8L Nissan Sentra).

 - How To Test The Crankshaft Position Sensor (2000-2002 1.8L Nissan Sentra).

-Well, it turned out that the fuel injection computer was right all along since my tests confirmed that the camshaft position sensor was stuck producing 9 Volts DC and never switching the signal down to 0 Volts.
+Well it turns out the fuel injection computer was right all along as my tests confirmed the camshaft position sensor was stuck producing 9 Volts DC and never switching the signal down to 0 volts.

 I ran down to the auto parts store and bought the camshaft position sensor, came back and replaced it and the engine started!